The Beekman Award is the preeminent award presented annually by the MAASE Organization at the August MAASE Summer Institute.

 Annually, at the August Summer Institute, the highest of the MAASE honors is bestowed upon one of our colleagues and is presented with the Beekman Award.
+An award was not presented in 2020; MAASE was proud to present TWO awards this year!
 The nominee must:

 - Be a special education administrator at the local, regional, or state level.

 - Have made significant contributions on behalf of special education.

 - Have demonstrated quality service in the field of special education.